coderedtails/blog/actor_paradigm_v2.md

-# Looking at concurrency through the lens of Actors
+# A Look at Actors
-> Figure out a better title

 Concurrency has become more and more relevant over the last few years.
 Smartphones makers have continuously increased the number of cores in their package, firmly cementing _multitasking_ and _multi-processing_ in our everyday life.
 I may only be in my mid-twenties, but my smartphone has more processing power and four times as many cores as first Pentium IV 2.6Ghz.

-From a programmers perspective, concurrency is one the hardest things to programm for.
+From a programmers perspective, concurrency is one the hardest things to program for.
 The challenge lies both in making the most of the cores available to us and to make sure that programs do not crash or corrupt our users data just because we did not anticipate the octo-core that he has.

 Inherently, concurrency is hard for us to reason about.
 We humans are not as multitasking capable as we think we are.
-Listening to musik while you browse the web is not multi-tasking.
+Listening to music while you browse the web is not multi-tasking.
 Even though you can probably hum along to your Spotify playlist, you are not concentrating on it.
 Its pure 'audible' memory.